 The coming global boom

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday March 15, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, March 15, 1990

 The idea is spreading that we are on the edge of another major global expansion.
 This is the view of a minority, but it’s a growing minority.

 It includes highly respected economists, business leaders and other observers who refuse to get mired in short-term debates about when the next recession will come.